Gaopeng-Bai/QT_flowmanager/README.md

 This project is a GUI client access ryu network manager to control the flows in the swithes networks.
 By default, using mininet to simulate the swithes network.

 Basically, this programm can run any OS but must be with docker env as blow.
+Otherwise, you must build mininet environment on VM or linux OS.
 ## 1. Build ryu manager (docker).
 * Pull ryu manager image.
     ```